-An appeal filed by Melita contesting a ruling by the Director General (DG) (Consumer Affairs) within the Malta Competition and Consumer Affairs Authority (MCCAA), whereby the DG (Consumer Affairs) had, after a complaint by the MCA, determined that Melita had acted in breach of the Consumer Affairs Act in relation to advertising using the word 'unlimited' to promote certain products.
+• An appeal filed by Melita contesting a ruling by the Director General (DG) (Consumer Affairs) within the Malta Competition and Consumer Affairs Authority (MCCAA), whereby the DG (Consumer Affairs) had, after a complaint by the MCA, determined that Melita had acted in breach of the Consumer Affairs Act in relation to advertising using the word 'unlimited' to promote certain products.
 In doing so, the DG imposed both a daily and a one-off fine on Melita.
 Subsequently, Melita contested this decision before the Competition and Consumer Appeals Tribunal.
 During the proceedings before this Tribunal, the MCA intervened as a party interested in the outcome after having originally submitted the complaint which gave rise to the subject-matter of the proceedings.
 In February 2016, the Tribunal confirmed the DG's ruling.
-Melita subsequently appealed this decision before the aforesaid Court of Appeal. • There is also a pending appeal by Vodafone and GO contesting a judgment by the First Hall concerning legal interception fees collected by the MCA on behalf of the Government and of the Security Service (see above under 'Litigation before the First Hall of the Civil Court').
+Melita subsequently appealed this decision before the Court of Appeal (Superior).
+The case is currently awaiting a first appointment before the aforesaid Court of Appeal.

+There is also a pending appeal by Vodafone and GO contesting a judgment by the First Hall concerning legal interception fees collected by the MCA on behalf of the Government and of the Security Service (see above under 'Litigation before the First Hall of the Civil Court').
 This appeal is waiting for a first appointment before the Court of Appeal (Superior Competence).